Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 ### What to Expect

-We will deploy a Kubernetes cluster using Platform9, deploy HostPath storage, and finally deploy a Jupyter notebook backed by persistent storage.
+We will deploy a Kubernetes cluster using Platform9, deploy hostpath storage, and finally deploy a Jupyter notebook backed by persistent storage.

 ### Action Items